cbeck88/spirit-po/README.md

   ```

   To implement functions like `ngettext`, `spirit_po` needs to be able to read these pseudo-C expressions and
-  evaluate them for different values of `n`. `spirit_po` contains a built-in facility to do this efficiently,
+  evaluate them for different values of `n`. `spirit_po` contains a built-in facility to do this efficiently --
-  it converts such expressions to a sequence of op-codes that run on a simple stack machine.
+  It converts such expressions to a sequence of op-codes that run on a simple stack machine.

   If for some reason you want to use a different format for this, or a different C++ implementation of the standard format,
   you can pass a custom plural forms "compiler" type as the second template parameter to `spirit_po::catalog`.

-  The compiler is a function object that should be default constructible, and should take a string (the part of the
+  The compiler is a function object that should be default constructible, and should take a string
-  above that starts after `plural=` and return
+  (the part that starts after `plural=`) and return
   a function object of signature `unsigned int(unsigned int)`, representing the compiled plural forms function.
   See the default implementation for details.